talwrii/obsidian-header-navigation/README.md

 This project uses the [remark](https://github.com/remarkjs/remark/) markdown parser and its source code is included (under and MIT license) within the js output.

 # About me
-I make productivity tools and AI tools related to reading.
+I make productivity tools and AI tools related to reading and research.
 If that sounds interesting you can follow me on <a href="https://x.com/readwithai">twitter</a> or <a href="https://bsky.app/profile/readwithai.bsky.social">bluesky</a>.

 I write about these topics on <a href="https://readwithai.substack.com/readwithai">substack</a>.